lazy-media/public/Installation-Instructions/Jellyfin/Readme.md

 ### Jellyfin Setup

-- Navigate to your Jellyfin Admin Panel > Live TV > Live TV
+- Navigate to your `Jellyfin Admin Panel > Live TV > Live TV`
-- Add a new TV Provider if not already done so.
+- Add a new TV Provider
 - Use a custom or XMLTV file
 - In the File or URL spot, insert the local address or public address of the file you created on your PHP enabled web server.
     - This should be something like `http://192.168.1.10/tvxml.php` or `https://web.domain.example/tvxml.php`